hariprasadn99/ChromiteBugBounty-Caches/README.md

 This repository contains the tests that are required to be performed for testing the Cache Subsystems of the Chromite Core by InCore Semiconductors.

-## The tests that are being done are as follows -
+## The tests that will be done are as follows -

 1. To check if fence and fence.i work properly.
 2. To perform cache line thrashing